Estrella-Explore/gcc_strict-flags/README.md

 sh ./make.sh ./demo/foo.cpp
 ```

-The `a.out` file is in the directory of working dir.
+The executable file `foo.out` is in the same directory as your code file.